RimSort/RimSort/docs/wiki/Development Guide.md

 #### Texture optimization (todds)
 * RimSort uses [todds](https://github.com/joseasoler/todds) as a dependency for texture optimization.
 It is shipped with RimSort, archived into the binary releases.
 If you are building/running from source, you will want to place a todds binary at `./todds/todds` (for Linux/Mac) OR `.\todds\todds.exe` (for Windows)
-* You can run `distribute.py` and this is automatically taken care of you if you are building on a supported platform
+* You can run `distribute.py` and this is automatically taken care of if you are building on a supported platform
     * You need to enable this first.
 Edit the script and remove the comment for string `build_steamworkspy()`

 #### Running RimSort from source